Roman Curia: Secretariat of State

 The Secretariat of State is the oldest dicastery in the Roman Curia.
 As the Papal Secretariat, it closely assists the Roman Pontiff in the exercise of his supreme mission.
 It comprises three sections: the Section for General Affairs, under the direction of the Substitute, with the assistance of the Assessor; the Section for Relations with States and International Organizations, under the direction of its secretary, with the assistance of the undersecretary and an undersecretary for the multilateral sector; and the Section for the Diplomatic Staff of the Holy See, under the direction of the secretary for papal representations, with the assistance of an undersecretary.
 The current secretary of the state is Pietro Cardinal Parolin.

 Section for General Affairs

 The Section for General Affairs is responsible for dealing with the following matters concerning the daily service of the Roman Pontiff: to examine those matters outside the ordinary competence of the curial institutions and other bodies of the Apostolic See; and to foster coordination among these dicasteries and other bodies and offices without prejudice to their autonomy.
 It is responsible for carrying out everything that concerns the Representatives of States of the Holy See.
-The current Substitute for General Affairs is Archbishop Edgar Peña Parra.
+The current Substitute for General Affairs is Archbishop Paolo Rudelli.